pblachut/AndroidDatabinding/readme.md

 }
 ```

 Now view (layout file) and view model class is connected via code behind class (activity class) and later modifications would be done only in view and view model.
 First of all, all data that would be referenced in view should be defined in view model.
-One way binding (view can read values from the view model) can be achieved in 3 ways:
+One way binding (view can read values from the view model) can be achieved in two ways:

 - public field of ObservableField<> type
 - private field with public getter and setter